JuliaCJ/SP24Hackathon/README.md

 [Hackathon-SP2024](Hackathon-SP2024) contains all of the code for our MVP.

-[LINK] is the presentation that went along with our demo.
+[CloseCarePresentation](CloseCarePresentation) is the presentation that went along with our demo.

 [CloseCareArtifacts](CloseCareArtifacts) contains our developmental artifacts.